rabbitmq/rabbitmq-website/site/tutorial-two-java.md

 There aren't any message timeouts; RabbitMQ will redeliver the message only when the worker connection dies.
-It's fine even if processing a message takes a very very long time.
+It's fine even if processing a message takes a very, very long time.

 Message acknowledgments are turned on by default.
 In previous examples we explicitly turned them off via the `autoAck=true`